-The Early Years Foundation Stage (EYFS) is a mandatory framework that is in place for all registered early childhood care and education providers.
+The Early Years Foundation Stage (EYFS) is a mandatory framework that is in place for all registered early childhood care and education providers in England.

-In addition to the EYFS, we are inspired by the approaches of Waldorf, Forest School, Nature Immersion / connection, and that of Reggio Emilia.
+In addition to the EYFS, we are inspired by the approaches of Steiner / Waldorf, The Forest School approach and principles, Nature Immersion / connection, Land and place responsive learning and play, Te Whariki, and that of Reggio Emilia.

 This pedagogical approach enables us to reflect on the children's development with a range of theories and inspirations to underpin our thinking, and our work.
 This is a strong point for our practice, enabling us to truly individualise each child's learning, opportunities and experiences at Kindergarten.